Controller Implementation¶

 Vector3 dv = waistAccelSensor->dv();

-The position and orientation of Link objects is stored as a Position value.
-This is a customized “Transform” version of the Eigen matrix and vector library used to implement Choreonoid.
-It generally works by storing a converted array of 3D homogeneous coordinates.
-This value can be accessed by using the below Link class functions, among others.
+In Link objects, the position and orientation is stored as an Isometry3 type value.
+This is a customized version of the “Transform” type from Eigen, a matrix and vector library used in Choreonoid’s implementation, and is basically a 3D homogeneous coordinate transformation matrix.
+This value can be accessed using the following functions of the Link class:

-Returns a reference to the Position value for the position and orientation.
+Returns a reference to the Isometry3 value corresponding to position and orientation.

 void setTranslation(const Eigen::MatrixBase<Derived>& p)

-Returns a 3x3 array for the orientation (rotation) element.。
+Returns the 3x3 matrix corresponding to the orientation (rotation) component.

 setRotation(const Eigen::MatrixBase<Derived>& R)